Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Noble Park has 87 active public transport stops offering a mix of train and bus services.
-These stops are served by 17 different routes that facilitate 4,462 weekly passenger trips in total.
-The average distance residents live from the nearest transport stop is 242 meters, indicating good accessibility.
+Noble Park has 87 active public transport stops.
+These include both train and bus services.
+The area is served by 17 different routes that together facilitate 3,531 weekly passenger trips.

 Frequently Asked Questions - Transport